dynamsoft-docs/barcode-reader-docs/performance/speed.md

 * Always specify the type(s) of the barcodes you are trying to read.

-### Set a upper limit to the number of barcodes per image
+### Set an upper limit to the number of barcodes per image

 By default, DBR tries to find as many barcodes as possible from a given image.
 Assume the image is very big but has only one barcode at the top, DBR finds the barcode instantly but will spend more time scanning the rest of the image or even try more steps to find more barcodes.
 By telling DBR that we are only expecting one barcode, it will stop reading the image as soon as that barcode is found.